HaaLeo/swarmlib/README.md

 ## Description

 This repository implements several swarm optimization algorithms and visualizes their (intermediate) solutions.
-To run the algorithms one can either use the command line interface or the API.
+To run the algorithms one can either use the CLI (recommended) or the API.
 Currently, the following algorithms are implemented:
 * [Firefly Algorithm](#firefly-algorithm)
 * [Cuckoo Search](#cuckoo-search)